 What type of technology is being used to study the brain?

-Francis Collins, MD, PhD, director of the National Institutes of Health explains what's needed to bring new technology to the forefront of research to study the brain.
+Francis Collins, MD, PhD, former director of the National Institutes of Health explains what's needed to bring new technology to the forefront of research to study the brain.

 Transcript